bliou/TheQuestOfTheBurningHeart/README.md

 # TheQuestOfTheBurningHeart
 Short 2D game for Windows made with SFML and Box2D

-# Folder - the quest of the burning heart
- -> Contains the resources and the executable to launch the game
 # Folder - TheQuestOfTheBurningHeart
  -> Contains the code of the game
+ -> Contains the executable of the game (TheQuestOfTheBurningHeart.exe)